 To achieve 100% accessible housing, the residential units have been designed and laid out to be suitable for people with disabilities, with generous door widths and corridors and at least one bedroom and bathroom per apartment that meet standards for people with limited mobility.
-The common areas are also fully accessible, thanks in particular to paint choices designed to accentuate colour contrasts.
-These requirements also apply to the outdoors, with pathways in the heart of the forest designed to be accessible, tactile paving, contrasting materials and suitable slopes.
-Street furniture is also designed to be inclusive, with wheelchair-friendly benches, etc.
+The common areas are also fully accessible, thanks in

 Lastly, a social housing residence for people with disabilities has also been planned.
-Managed by Adoma, it will consist of fully adapted housing to make daily life easier for residents.
+Managed by Adoma, it will consist of fully adapted housing to make daily life easier for residents. ●